-As to our current knowledge, only a very recent work[46] has applied a 2D ELCs model to study a drug adverse effect.
+Regarding our current knowledge, only a very recent work[46] applied a 2D ELC model to study ADRs.
 In particular, Matsunaga’s group[46] used ELCs, obtained using the protocol already set up and described above[43,44], to study human drug-induced intestinal mucosal damage.
 In this work[46], mucin 2 (MUC2) mRNA expression as a marker of mucosal damage was analyzed.
-MUC2 is the main component of intestinal mucus and its expression in the intestine is decreased by several drugs which induce mucosal damage, such as NSAIDs, while is increased by other protective agents, including rebamipide.
-Firstly, authors compared the MUC2 expression in human intestine, ELCs and Caco2 cells to validate the ELCs model.
-Results showed that after 26 d of differentiation, ELCs presented MUC2 levels comparable to those of the human intestine, while levels in the Caco2 line were found to be 100 times lower.
-Authors examined also the effects of NSAIDs and the mucosal protective agent rebamipide on MUC2 expression in the ELCs model, confirming that NSAIDs exposure reduces MUC2 levels while rebamipide increased it.
-Given that the fluctuation of MUC2 seemed to be influenced by different cytokines, they analyzed also the mRNA expression levels of cyclooxygenase-2, interleukin (IL)-1β, nuclear factor (NF)-κB, and tumor necrosis factor (TNF)-α after drug treatment.
-In particular, as reported in other studies[47-51], they found that IL-1β, NF-κB and TNF-α mRNA expression levels were decreased by indomethacin, but increased by rebamipide.
-Therefore, taking together these results, authors concluded that it seems reasonable that these factors may be involved in MUC2 expression changes in enterocytes.
+MUC2 is the main component of intestinal mucus and its expression in the intestine is decreased by several drugs that induce mucosal damage, such as NSAIDs, and is increased by other protective agents including rebamipide.
+First, the authors compared MUC2 expression in the human intestine, ELCs, and Caco2 cells to validate the ELC model.
+The results showed that after 26 d of differentiation, ELCs presented MUC2 levels comparable to those of the human intestine, while levels in the Caco2 line were 100 times lower.
+Authors also examined also the effects of NSAIDs and the mucosal protective agent rebamipide on MUC2 expression in the ELC model, confirming that NSAID exposure reduces MUC2 levels while rebamipide increases it.
+Given that the fluctuation of MUC2 seemed to be influenced by different cytokines, they also analyzed the mRNA expression levels of cyclooxygenase-2, interleukin (IL)-1β, nuclear factor (NF)-κB, and tumor necrosis factor (TNF)-α after drug treatment.
+In particular, as reported in other studies[47-51], they found that IL-1β, NF-κB, and TNF-α mRNA expression levels were decreased by indomethacin, but increased by rebamipide.
+Therefore, taken together, the authors concluded that it seems reasonable that these factors may be involved in MUC2 expression changes in enterocytes.

-Regarding the advances for obtaining intestinal models useful in drug screening, intestinal organoids represent also a valuable tool[52].
+Regarding the advances for obtaining intestinal models used in drug screening, intestinal organoids also represent a valuable tool[52].
 Self-renewal of the intestinal epithelium is driven by the proliferation of stem cells and their progenitors located in crypt regions[30].
-WNT3A, R-spondin and noggin are factors needed in organoid protocols to promote in vitro self-proliferation of intestinal stem cells; moreover, these organoids are composed by different cell types such as enterocytes, Paneth cells, goblet cells, and enteroendocrine cells and manifest many enteric characteristics[53].
+Wingless/integrated 3A (WNT3A), R-spondin, and noggin are factors needed in organoid protocols to promote in vitro self-proliferation of intestinal stem cells; moreover, these organoids are composed by different cell types such as enterocytes, Paneth cells, goblet cells, and enteroendocrine cells and manifest many enteric characteristics[53].

 Recently, Lu and Rosenbaum[54] described the application of crypt organoid cultures from genetically modified mice as a model to evaluate drug metabolism.
 Irinotecan metabolism and toxicity were studied using crypt organoids generated from both Ugt1F/F (control) and Ugt1ΔIEC (deletion of the Ugt1 locus) mice.
 These 3D cultures metabolize the drug to the active topoisomerase inhibitor metabolite SN-38, which is further metabolized by UGT1A1-dependent glucuronidation to form an SN-38 glucuronide.
 In the absence of Ugt1 gene expression, Ugt1ΔIEC crypt cultures exhibit very limited production of SN-38 glucuronide, concordant with increased apoptosis in comparison with Ugt1F/F crypt cultures.
 Glucuronidation is an important phase II pathway responsible for the metabolism of many drugs used also in in the pediatric age, such as opioids or acetaminophen[55].
-These results demonstrate that the intestinal organoid cultures can be employed to study drug metabolism, under conditions of altered pharmacogenetics.
+These results demonstrate that intestinal organoid cultures can be employed to study drug metabolism, under conditions of altered pharmacogenetics.

-Colonic organoids derived from iPSCs have been used to evaluate the toxicity of rapamycin and geneticin: an impairment of cell proliferation was only observed after treatment with rapamycin indicating that this compound could harm the healthy colon[56].
+Colonic organoids derived from iPSCs have been used to evaluate the toxicity of rapamycin and geneticin; an impairment of cell proliferation was only observed after treatment with rapamycin indicating that this compound can harm the healthy colon[56].

 Hepatic ADRs